What Is It?

 This site shares our experiments and tools for performing statistical and Social Network Analysis (SNA) on citation data.
 SNA is a new way for researchers to map large datasets and get insights from new angles by analyzing connections between articles.
 As the amount of publications grows on any given field, automatic tools for this sort of analysis are becoming increasingly important prior to starting research on new fields. nails also provides useful data when performing systematic mapping studies in scientific literature.

 The steps for downloading data from Web of Knowledge and using our tools to process it are detailed below.
 The set of tools which are required to perform the analyses are free and need a minimum amount of installation.
-Furthermore, a web-based analysis server HAMMER is available for your use so that you can process the data without needing to do any installation or manual processing steps.
+Regrettably the online analysis server featured in some videos is no longer available and nowadays only manual operation on your own R setup is available.
 Please review the How To Use section below for more information.
 You can also view a brief video tutorial on how to get started.
 There is also a longer video tutorial series available for more information about the topic.

 The basic design and bibliometric principles of the system have been published in a research article: